-Many customer purchasing AIS units have asked about how to obtain a MMSI number though the FCC.
+Many customer purchasing AIS units have asked about how to obtain a MMSI number through the FCC.
 You can get a MMSI though BoatUS but it is only good for US waters.
-I strongly suggest taht customers spend the time and the money to get the official MMSI through the FCC.
+I strongly suggest that customers spend the time and money to get the official MMSI through the FCC.
 The MMSI will also work for VHF radios equipped with DSC (Digital Selective Calling) function, EPIRB (Emergency Position Indicating Radio Beacon) and you will also be assigned a call sign.

 1) Go to https://apps.fcc.gov/coresWeb/publicHome.do and register for a FRN (FCC Registration Number)

 2) Go to https://wireless2.fcc.gov/UlsEntry/licManager/login.jsp and enter your FRN and Password.

 3) Click on “apply for a new license”

 4) Under heading “Select the radio service for the new license.”
 Select “SA-SB Ship” from the drop down menu